 As the train chugged through of western Poland, stopping at villages and what often seemed little more than road ends, it was clear how important this railway is, particularly for elderly passengers and also for students travelling to college and school.
 The UK’s train operating companies should also be forcibly made to examine and copy the commodious and ingenious bike storage that uses minimal space, but accommodates dozens of cycles.

 Wroclaw, approximately half way between Dresden and Krakow, seemed the obvious stop off, en route.
 But this city of churches and myriad architectural styles is well worth a visit for more than its geographical location.
-Wroclaw’s eclectic and often bizarre mixture of public architecture can be glimpsed as soon as you leave the station: the original building looks more like a medieval castle than a railway station.
+Wroclaw’s eclectic and often bizarre mixture of public architecture can be glimpsed as soon as you leave the train: the original station building looks more like a medieval castle than a railway station.

 Three days in Wroclaw (see Blog) were enough to whet the appetite, but not satisfy it, so I’ll be back.

 Wroclaw to Krakow was my first experience of an exclusively Polish rail service.
-I had heard several stories regarding the apparent hell of taking the train in Poland, but preferred to keep an open mind and experience it for myself.
+I had heard several horror stories regarding the apparent hell of taking the train in Poland, but preferred to keep an open mind and experience it for myself.

 Wroclaw Glowny, although spacious with good facilities and information boards, did expose me for the first time to the particular method of platform numbering used in Poland.
 Platform 1, for example, will have two adjacent lines, numbered 2 and 3.
 Platform 4 will have adjacent lines, 5 and 6, and so on.
 It’s logical when you get used to it, but confusing when you are not expecting it.